securancy/kvk-api-dotnet/README.md

 ### What's the repo about?
 The purpose of this repository is to demonstrate how to consume the Kamer van Koophandel (KVK) API with C#/dotnet-core/.NET5, incl. using the custom TLS/SSL implementation of the root certificate used by Dutch governmental agencies.

+#### Warning - do the right thing
+There is a shortcut available if you're either too lazy to read through this, or if you simply can't be bothered, by skipping all certificate validation together.
+Like so:

+    // don't... do this
+    handler.ServerCertificateCustomValidationCallback = (message, cert, chain, _) => true;

+The warning is simple: just don't do it.
+[It was mentioned once but I think we got away with it...](https://hanssens.com/uncategorized/error-the-underlying-connection-was-closed-could-not-establish-trust-relationship-for-the-ssltls-secure-channel/) With this example it should be no excuse to do it properly.

 ### Why?
 The Kamer van Koophandel (KVK) is the national, governmental Chamber of Commerce in the Netherlands and provides an API to consult the register with all companies.